Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Sources of information

-• Interview with the department in charge of the insurance products
+• Interview with the department in charge of the insurance products, and, if possible, with the project manager of the underwriter

 • Insurance monitoring reports